dylanmarquezpr/Experiment_1/README.md

 PROCEDURE :

 1. Create a dictionary mapping words to emoticons.
-2. Define the function emote(sentence) to process the text.
-3. Use a for-loop to check each word in the dictionary.
+Define the function emote(sentence) to process the text and use a for-loop to check each word in the dictionary.

 ```
 def emote(sentence):